 - Be as chemically stable as possible

-A concentrate, usually made of Ethylene Glycol together with some protective additives, is mixed with water to produce coolant.
+Coolant is normally a concentrate fluid, usually made of Ethylene Glycol together with some protective additives that is mixed with demineralised water to produce coolant.
 Propylene Glycol, which is non-toxic, is sometimes used in the mixture, as well as, or even instead of, the more toxic Ethylene Glycol.

-There are three types of additives used in coolants:
+What types of additives are used in coolants?

 - Conventional or inorganic additives